MischaU8/yumyum/curves/alternate-duplicate-curves_MCSfIcviifs.md

 yum yum
-Floyd here with a quick look at the alternate duplicate command and plasticity the alternate duplicate command uses the construction plane to duplicate selected edges you'll need to be in an orthographic view then select
+Floyd here with a quick look at the alternate duplicate command in Plasticity the alternate duplicate command uses the construction plane to duplicate selected edges you'll need to be in an orthographic view then select